joelvaneenwyk/mycoshiro-linter/README.md

 [Here](https://javascript.info/regexp-introduction#flags) is an explanation on what each flag means.
 Feel free to use them as needed.
 The default ones added are `g` (global) and `m` (multiline).

-_Note: lookbehinds do not work on iOS mobile and using them will cause linting to fail.
+_Note: look-behinds does not work on iOS mobile and using them will cause linting to fail.
 So please **DO NOT** use them for iOS mobile._

 ### Paste Limitations